 At Willman, we control the metallurgy in the furnace; we assure that the nodularity of every ladle of Ductile Iron is correct; we have engineered our gating & rigging to assure quality and consistency in every pour; and we check castings before they leave the foundry – all to ensure that the castings for every client meets and, in almost every cases, exceeds our customer’s specifications.

 The No-Bake Foundry consists of two production molding areas producing castings from 500 pounds to 36,000 pounds.
-Each no-bake molding line is equipped with its own continous mixer, mixing up to 1500 pounds of molding sand per minute.
+Each no-bake molding line is equipped with its own continuous mixer, mixing up to 1500 pounds of molding sand per minute.
 The lines are equipped to support flask sizes from 36×36 up to 144×144.
 In addition to standard flask molds, Willman is capable of producing no-bake molds in mold boxes or with loose patterns.
 Production quantities from no-bake molding lines vary from 1 casting per year to as many as 8-12 castings per day.

 Green Sand Foundry

 Willman Industries’ green sand molding offers the distinct advantage of using green sand for larger casting production, that many foundries would need to run, one-at-a-time in no-bake.
 We are able to produce larger castings efficiently, in green sand, on the BMM molding line while maintaining high quality standards.
-Our Harrison and Pin Lift molding machines can produce castings in quantities from 1 to 10,000+ annually at the highest quality levels utilizing economical pattern equipment.
+Our Hunter and Pin Lift molding machines can produce castings in quantities from 1 to 10,000+ annually at the highest quality levels utilizing economical pattern equipment.

 Austempered ductile iron or A.D.I. as it is commonly called, is a ductile iron which is processed by a special heat treatment.
 The resulting material has a combination of exceptional strength and toughness, meeting and often exceeding those of alloy steels.
 This, in conjunction with ductile irons’ superior castability, results in a material which can be used to cast more complex shapes, with a greater certainty of consistent quality, and often at less cost.